-General ManagerSince 1985, Ross Turnbull has made short films, two feature-length dramas and most recently, a long documentary essay entitled Terminal Device.
+General ManagerRoss Turnbull has made many short films and video works, two feature-length dramas and a long documentary essay entitled Terminal Device.
 He has edited more than 70 works, comprising many different flavours, by other artists.
-He has been an arts administrator since the 80's.
-He likes beer and plays hockey weekly.
+He has worked as an arts administrator and advocate and was formerly the Film Officer at the Canada Council for the Arts.

 Audio/Video Technician Konrad Skręta is a Toronto-based tonmeister, sound editor, video editor, and cameraman.
 Born and raised in Poland, he studied music recording and sound for film, obtaining his Master of Arts from the renowned Sound Engineering Faculty at the Academy of Music of Warsaw.
 He apprenticed at Warsaw's Wytwornia Filmow Dokumentalnych, where such auteurs as Andrzej Wajda and Krzysztof Kieslowski crafted their films.
 In 1988, he was invited to Canada to participate as an Audio Engineering and Production Associate at the prestigious Banff Centre for the Arts.
 Since 1991, Skręta has been engaged as a freelance in-house editor at Toronto's artist-run studio, Charles Street Video, along with pursuing a variety of production and post-production projects, working with Deepa Mehta and Vera Frenkel, among others.